Child abuse in New Zealand: Contributing factors

 There has been extensive research undertaken in New Zealand regarding the reasons behind child abuse and understanding the factors behind it is crucial to addressing this problem.
 In the study by the Ministry of Development in December 2010 the study commented that the main causes of child abuse within New Zealand were due to substance abuse, as well as poor parenting practices through generations.
 Drug and alcohol abuse put a child in an environment in which the significance of child abuse is greatly increased compared with households that substance abuse is not a part of the environment.
 However, there is also a suggestion that child neglect in the form of abuse is the result of poverty and family stresses.
 But it is not just that issue of poverty that causes the child abuse but the effect of the poverty on the parents mental well being leading to multiple stresses which researchers have identified as being predictive of child abuse.

 Recent cases

 Kahui twins

 This case is still unsolved with Chris Kahui (the father of the twins) found not guilty for the murders of Christopher and Cru Kahui.
-Both twins died June 18, 2006 from blunt force trauma causing brain injury.
+Both twins died on 18 June 2006 from blunt force trauma causing brain injury.
 It was suggested that this injury was caused by either direct blows to the head or being thrown against a firm surface or severe shaking.
 The death of the Kahui twins stunned the New Zealand community and was one of the contributing factors towards the New Zealand response campaign 'Never Shake A Baby'.